Rochford, Victoria

 Rochford is a locality in the Macedon Ranges Shire, in Victoria, Australia, on the Lancefield-Woodend Road (now signposted as the Rochford Road).

 The district once contained a number of public and religious buildings, all of which now appear to have been removed or demolished.
 These included a Public Hall, Anglican Church, Presbyterian Church, and tennis courts.

 Rochford Post Office opened on 10 March 1863 and closed in 1965.

-The 1857 red brick building & former 1870 principal's residence of the former Rochford North School (State School 540) is still standing and is now a privately owned luxury holiday rental.
+The 1857 red brick building, and 1870 principal's residence, of the former Rochford North School (State School 540) are still standing and are now a privately owned luxury holiday rental.